fightron/core-js/resources/README.md

 * `days` property is incremented by the value of `practice` property; and
 * `practice` property is then set to zero.

-The maximum allowed value of the `practice` property depends on the __Memory__ A.I.
-Attribute, as follows (tentative values and formulae):
+The maximum allowed value of the `practice` property depends on the __Memory__ AI Attribute, as follows (tentative values and formulae):

 * It has a base value of 2.
 * It's then incremented by the integer result of: `MemoryAttribute / 5`.